 4 Goals for Classroom Discussion

-This is the second post in my classroom discussion series, and the number of the day is four.
+This is the first post in my classroom discussion series, and the number of the day is four.
 I thought it would be helpful to chat briefly about four big picture goals of classroom discussion, four guidelines for creating discussion magic, as well as four characteristics of a successful discussion.

 Let’s get started!